motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 * Install the add-on as per above
 * Verify that the study does not run

-**Enabling of permanent private browsing after study has begun**

-* Install the add-on as per above
-* Verify that the study runs
-* Enable permanent private browsing
-* Verify that the study ends upon the subsequent restart of the browser

 **Private browsing mode test 1**

 * Install the add-on as per above